-The School of Education is a large configuration comprised of 6 departments and 27 programs within the departments.
-The professional preparation programs that offer credentials in K-12 areas of specialization are accredited by the California Commission on Teacher Credentialing (CCTC) and the National Council for Accreditation of Teacher Education (NCATE).
+The School of Education is a large configuration comprised of 7 departments and 27 programs within the departments.
+The professional preparation programs that offer credentials in K-12 areas of specialization are accredited by the State of California Commission on Teacher Credentialing (CTC) and the National Council for Accreditation of Teacher Education (NCATE).